s-vitaliy/terraform-provider-boxer/docs/data-sources/identity_provider.md

 ### Read-Only

+- `audiences` (List of String) The list of audiences accepted by the identity provider.
 - `discovery_url` (String) The OIDC discovery URL of the identity provider.
+- `issuers` (List of String) The list of issuers accepted by the identity provider.
 - `user_id_claim` (String) The claim used to identify the user in the identity provider's token.